-a) a) In accordance with the provisions of Condition B6, the minimum lot size in the General Residential Area (R1 zone) is 300sqm.
-The minimum allotment size can be varied for the subdivision of 'Integrated Housing' under the Exceptions to Development Standards - Other Development clause in the Major Development SEPP for housing can be less than 300m2 if the proposed development complies with the development standards contained with condition B6.
+a) In accordance with the provisions of Condition B6, the minimum lot size in the General Residential Area (R1 zone) is 300sqm.
+The minimum allotment size for housing can be less than 300m2 if the proposed development complies with the development standards contained with condition B6.